.avif)

 Forty percent of American women still claim they are subjected to sexual harassment at the workplace.
 Tens of thousands of employees are harassed each year, and although there is rarely an easy solution to the problem, many victims file lawsuits and are well compensated for their humiliating ordeals.

 The study stresses that sexual harassment in the workplace is still a problem, and has taken on new forms.
-In the past where harassment may have been quite aggressive, now it may be more difficult to identify.
+In the past, where harassment may have been quite aggressive, now it may be more difficult to identify.
 It can be passing comments in meetings or even suggestive comments on social media.

 According to media sources, attorneys across the country and reports from the federal Equal Employment Opportunity Commission (EEOC), workplace harassment complaints cost employers millions of dollars in lawsuit settlement payments and judgments each year.

-Joe Lyon is a highly-rated hostile work lawyer and sexual harassment attorney representing plaintiffs nationwide in a wide variety of complex litigation cases and Cincinnati workplace sexual harassment claims.
+Joe Lyon is a highly-rated hostile work lawyer and sexual harassment attorney representing plaintiffs nationwide in a wide variety of complex litigation cases and workplace sexual harassment claims.

 There can be a difference between what an individual employee feels is harassment and what constitutes illegal harassment under federal, state and local laws.

 Merely being bothered by a supervisor or co-worker, while unfortunate, does not necessarily mean you have a legal harassment claim.
+Sexual harassment can include the following:

 It is important to note that by law, the victim doesn’t necessarily have to be the person being harassed; it can be anyone affected by the harassing behavior.